jasonrdsouza/jasonrdsouza.github.io/docs/index.md

 ### projects

-- See the projects I've been working on at [https://cdn.dsouza.io/](https://cdn.dsouza.io/)
+See the publicly accessible projects I've worked on through the years at [https://cdn.dsouza.io](https://cdn.dsouza.io/)

+### recipes

+Family recipes, cocktail experiments, and gastronomic observations.
+Styled with a focus on showing the important information up front, followed by personal notes and learnings.
+Breaks from the recipe site tradition of being littered with ads, popovers, calls to action, and banal SEO optimizing pre-recipe bloviation.
+Available at [https://recipes.dsouza.io](https://recipes.dsouza.io)

 ### spellbook

-- Collection of useful snippets, based on the "Today I Learned (TIL)" repo idea.
+Collection of useful snippets, based on the "Today I Learned (TIL)" repo idea.
 Predominantly for my own use... located [here](/spells/)

 ### me